Code-Institute-Submissions/facts4kids/README.md

 In order to deploy this project, the following steps are taken:
 1. From GitHub page, I clicked on "Repositories" and selected "facts4kids", which is the name of repository for this project.
 2. Then I clicked the "Settings" that located on top-right of the menu bar.
-3. I scolled down the page to GitHub Pages section.
+3. I scrolled down the page to GitHub Pages section.
 At the dropdown menu under "Source", I selected "master branch".
 4. All the steps resulted a complete deployed version site and the project published on GitHub pages at: https://kongteckmee.github.io/facts4kids/.

 There is no difference between the development version of this site and the deployed version on GitHub pages.